 And of course, there are usually some business supplies needed to run any business – catalogs, flyers, yard signs, order forms, training costs, business cards, and other office supplies.
 Those can add up pretty fast – especially since they are changed around every few months.
 If you are one of those top tier folks, this isn’t a big problem, but if you are one of the little mousies – it can be a big crumb.
-I gave away or threw away dozens of these pricey catalogs over the years and I still have a big stack of them lying around in my stamp room.
+I gave away or recycled dozens of these pricey catalogs over the years and I still have a big stack of them lying around in my stamp room.

 The Time Investment in Direct Sales

 Now that I am no longer a sales rep, I am surprised how FREE I feel.
 I used to spend 12-15 hours at a time preparing for a workshop or a class that might earn me $30 bucks.
 That’s not very cost effective – in fact it barely paid for the materials costs.
 I love that I don’t have to do that any more.
 I would spend hours doing training and sales meetings, processing orders, contacting customers, updating my website, and trying to find recruits – and very little of it made me any actual cash.

 These days, I’m not at all tempted to spend any additional money on either Pampered Chef or Stampin’ Up! items.
 Without that constant temptation to buy and pressure to keep up, I’m perfectly happy with all the great stuff I already have.
 That change right there is saving me a pretty healthy chunk of money every month.
 And it’s such a relief to not have to see my FRIENDS as potential customers.
 I can just enjoy their company and I’m sure they enjoy me a lot more too!